piscis/sd-smarttemp/README.md

 sd-smarttemp
 ============

-A server density plugin to check some S.M.A.R.T. informations for your harddrives with the smartmontools.
+A server density plugin to check some S.M.A.R.T. informations for your harddrives with smartmontools.

 ### Sample information
 ```